kdqed/awesome_rasam/README.md

 ```

 ### From Text
 Initialize the soup under-the-hood with HTML/XML formatted text.
-This is useful when you get HTML through a request sessions or through a headless browser
+This is useful when you get HTML through a request session or through a headless browser.
 ```
 from awesome_rasam import AwesomeRasam